No Mayo Egg Salad with Dill Pickles and Yogurt

 Healthy and high-protein: Made with Greek yogurt instead of mayonnaise, it’s healthy, light, and protein-packed.

 Easy to make: Ready in just 30 minutes, easily chop and assemble everything in a bowl.
-Use an electric kettle to boil the eggs for even easier prep.
+For even easier prep, use my simple kitchen hack to boil eggs in a kettle.

-Perfect for meal prep: Make ahead and enjoy throughout the week.
+Perfect for meal prep: This egg salad holds up great for a few days, so you can make it ahead and enjoy throughout the week.

 Pro tips: How to cook your eggs perfectly, adjust the seasoning and texture to make the best egg salad